 - Diving Supervisors – IMCA runs a scheme including approval of training courses and certification of qualified diving supervisors

 - Life Support Technicians – IMCA runs a scheme including approval of training courses and certification of qualified life support technicians

-- Diver Medics – IMCA runs a scheme including recognition of training providers (but does not approval individual medics)
+- Diver Medics – IMCA runs a scheme including approval of training courses (but does not approve individual medics)